asrhou/NATMI/README.md

 User-specified gene/protein abundance matrix files are supported in the following formats: csv, tsv, txt, xls or xlsx and require the gene/protein IDs to be one of the following: official gene symbols (deafult) or human HGNC IDs, mouse MGI IDs, or human and mouse Entrez gene IDs, Ensembl gene IDs, and UniProt IDs (see [Supported IDs](#supported-IDs)).
 Additionally, [Tabula Muris](https://tabula-muris.ds.czbiohub.org/), [Tabula Muris Senis](https://tabula-muris-senis.ds.czbiohub.org/) and [FANTOM5 cell atlas](http://fantom.gsc.riken.jp/5/suppl/Ramilowski_et_al_2015/) can also be explored.

+[for the ID conversion, what do you do with muti-matchers? so you will likely have quite a few cases:

+1. geneID_1 - Uniprot_1 easy, OK

+2. geneID_1 - Uniprot_1
+2. geneID_1 - Uniprot_2
+(that you can probably sum)

+3. geneID_1 - Uniprot_1
+3. geneID_2 - Uniprot_1
+(that you can assign to both)

+ 4. you can also have a mix of 2 and 3.

+ we need to handle that and explain.]

 ### Ligand-Receptor Interactions (connectomeDB2020 or user-supplied interactions)

 [can user-supplied ligand-receptors list for human and mouse be in the form of other ids?]

-[do user-supplied ligand-receptors IDs for human and mouse must match teh IDs the expression data?]
+[do user-supplied ligand-receptors IDs for human and mouse must match the IDs the expression data?]

 [for "pairsM.csv", what happens if user wants to run it on different files? can he/she just create multiple directories and specify them to run? (of course one at the time).
 If so, that coud allow trying pairs from many sources. other option would be to just add this argument as a name.
 For example you could make an empty directory 'lrc2u' (u - user-supplied) and allow user to put mutltiple pair files in there: cellPhoneDB.xlsx, jordan_pairs.tsv (could even support other formats but you can keep .csv only of course)